Net neutrality in the United States: Save the Internet Act (2019)

-Under the Biden administration (2021–present)
+Under the Biden administration (2021–2025)

 With Joe Biden becoming president in January 2021, Ajit Pai announced his departure from the FCC in the same month.
 Biden named Jessica Rosenworcel, an Obama-era appointee to the FCC, as acting chairperson.
 Rosenworcel was a vocal proponent for net neutrality in previous FCC rulings.

 On July 9, 2021, Biden signed Executive Order 14036, "Promoting Competition in the American Economy", a sweeping array of initiatives across the executive branch.
 Among them included instructions to the FCC to restore the net neutrality rules that had been undone during the Trump administration.